Megastructure (planning concept): Boston Harbor project, Kenzo Tange and students at MIT, 1959

 Boston Harbor project is an experimental housing project done by students at Massachusetts Institute of Technology under the instruction of Kenzo Tange, who was a visiting instructor at the institute in 1959.
 The project resulted in a megastructure with an A-frame structure shaped by two expandable housing blocks.
 Each block consists of multiple layers of platforms for residential accommodations to be built.
 A series of transportation infrastructures including roads and monorail tracks are placed in the void space between two blocks.

 Shinjuku redevelopment project, Tokyo, Fumihiko Maki, 1962

 Shinjuku redevelopment project is a large-scale urban design projects under the Metabolism movement of Japan.
 In this project, Maki proposed an expandable urban space consisting of artificial ground platforms and plazas on and above ground.
 These structures span across Shinjuku Station and allow new shops and housing units to be built upon.

 Plug-in-City project, Peter Cook, 1963-4

-Plug-in-City is one of the most well-known visionary projects done by Archigram members.
-The project demonstrates a megastructure with ‘kit of parts’ system, in which standardized housing units are mass-produced and plugged into a series of infrastructural frameworks.
+Plug-in-City is a project by Archigram members.
+The project depicts a megastructure with a "kit of parts" system, in which standardized housing units are mass-produced and plugged into a series of infrastructural frameworks.